jeffsmonteiro/emojify-white-label-wordpress-admin-theme/readme.txt

 == Description ==

-ewlwat is a super lightweight, White Label Admin Theme inspired in the Gutenberg Plugin interface.
+ewlat is a super lightweight, White Label Admin Theme inspired in the Gutenberg Plugin interface.
 With a clean design proposal, this plugin tries to modernize the wordpress admin interface in addition to allowing you to use your own brand, both within admin and login pages.

 Finally, it is also possible to make the admin interface a little more fun by activating the emojify function, which replaces the icons in the side menu with emojis.